1am/CANTools/Readme.md

 ### Stop

-To shutdown the VM normally run
+To shutdown the VM run:

 ```
 vagrant halt